Automobile

 Working principle

 The working of a magneto ignition system is less complex and can be easily understood.
-Its working begins when the engine of the system starts working, when then rotate the magneto.
-The magneto then creates energy of high voltage.
+Its working begins when the engine of the system starts working and then rotates the magneto.
+The magneto then creates the energy of high voltage.
 The end of the magneto is grounded at one end through a contact breaker and the capacitor is attached to it parallelly.
 The cam helps to regulate the contact breaker and current flow through the capacitor and charges it when the breaker is open.

-Watch video on the working of magneto ignition system:
+Watch the video on the working of the magneto ignition system:

 Advantages:

-Below are the benefits of magneto ignition system in its various applications:
+Below are the benefits of the magneto ignition system in its various applications:

 • Less maintenance is required compared to the battery ignition system.